skrinak/recommendationEngine/Lab2 - Introduction to Object2Vec/README.md

         - Name: **Movie_Retrieval_Object2Vec**
         - Rumitime: **Python 3.6**
         - Role: **Choose an existing role**
-        - Existing role: Lambda Execution Role created in Lab 1
+        - Existing role: Enter the Lambda Execution Role created in the previous step.
     - Click on the **Create function** button.
     - Copy the code from [lambda_function_movie_retrieval.py](lambda_function_movie_retrieval.py) and paste it into Function code section of the newly created Lambda function.
     - Create  environment variable with the following specifications:
         - Key: **ENDPOINT_NANE**
-        - Value: name of the endpoint for the recommendation model.
-It looks like ```object2vec-2019-01-10-20-42-07-341```
+        - Value: **ratingModel**

 1. Set the **Basic settings with the following values: